ESG & SDG framework

 It’s been our driving force since our foundation in 2005.
 We believe infrastructure that delivers the highest ethical and sustainability standards brings more value to communities and economies, and to our partner investors.

 Environmental, social and governance (ESG) and UN SDGs criteria are central to all decision-making.
-It shapes how we analyse and approach each project.
+It shapes how we analyse and approach each asset.

 Our in-house ESG specialists help define Meridiam’s strategy and provide the tools and expertise to maximise and measure the impact of our work.
 Meridiam is aligned, accountable and driven to meet the highest ESG standards.